GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 - [02/2023] Invited to serve as a PC member for ECML PKDD'23, ICDM'23, ACL'23, and UAI'23.
 - [01/2023] Invited to serve as a PC member for KDD'23 and a reviewer for ACM Computing Surveys.
 - [01/2023] Receiving a gift grant from Cisco Research for the project on Privacy-Preserving GNNs.
 Thanks, Cisco!
-- [12/2022] Invited to serve as a PC member for IJCAI '23 and a reviewer for the Journal of Pattern Recognition.
-- [11/2022] Invited to serve on an NSF panel.
-- [10/2022] Invited to serve as a PC member for the Web Conference'23.
-- [10/2022] Invited to serve on an NSF panel.
-- [08/2022] Joined UIC Computer Science Department as a Tenure-Track Assistant Professor.